cfeng783/GTT/README.md

 ```

 ### Use GTT model for zero-shot forecast for your own data
-It is rather straightforward to use GTT models for zero-shot forecast for your own data, check the [tutorial](./tutorial.ipynb).
+It is rather straightforward to use GTT models for zero-shot forecast on your own data, check the [tutorial](./tutorial.ipynb).